Home » Posts tagged 'UK General Election 2019'

-So, one the one hand, we have a cash-strapped NHS that can’t afford the new buildings that would allow them to save £20 billion in wasted energy per year, nor can they afford to refit their existing buildings to make them more energy efficient because that’s even more expensive than building new, energy compliant hospitals and administration buildings.
+So, on the one hand, we have a cash-strapped NHS that can’t afford new buildings that would allow them to save £20 billion in wasted energy per year, nor can they afford to refit their existing buildings to make them energy efficient because that’s even more expensive than building new, energy compliant hospitals and administration buildings.

 Should the UK continue to throw good money after bad in the NHS, or should the government use taxpayer money to turn the NHS into a profit-making venture?

 So Far, We’ve Talked About Saving £20 Billion Annually; But How Can the NHS Earn 10% Profit Annually?